Multi-Symmetry Ensembles: Improving Diversity and Generalization via Opposing Symmetries: Background and Related Work

 \section{Background and Related Work}

 \paragraph{Neural network ensembles and diversity.} Using an ensemble of neural networks to improve performance and generalization is a well known technique in machine learning that existed decades ago~\citep{nn_ensem, bagging}.
 Deep ensembles~\cite{DE} create an ensemble of networks by using different random initializations, and ~\citet{mcdropout, batchensemble, mimo} improve upon this by making it more computationally efficient.
 Diversity is an important feature in ensembles, since averaging many models that give the exact same prediction is no better than using a single model. \citet{pang_diversity, lee_diversity, diversity_prediction} create diversity by changing the losses or the architecture. \citet{hyperparameter_ens} create ensembles using different hyperparameters and~\citet{divensem_improve_calib, augmix} leverage data augmentation strategies.
 All of these methods rely on the stochasticity from the architecture, random initialization, or hyperparameters to generate different solutions.
 However, our work differs in that, we learn diverse solutions by leveraging opposing functional classes along certain symmetry groups.
-Moreover, the supervised learning settings do not focus on the transferability of representations, and therefore we propose an ensembling method transfers better to a series of new downstream datasets.
+Moreover, the supervised learning settings do not focus on the transferability of representations, and therefore we propose an ensembling method that transfers better to a series of new downstream datasets.
 Along the line of learning diverse representations, \citet{no_one_rep_rules, modelsoups} both conducted large-scale empirical studies of ensembling representations and models across architectures, training methods and datasets.
-Our work differs from these in that instead of a large-scale study of ensembling representations, our work introduces and focuses on a new technique of creating diversity in representations by using equivariances and invariances.\looseness=-1
+Our work differs from these in that instead of a large-scale study of ensembling representations, our work introduces and focuses on a new technique of creating diversity in representations by using equivariances and invariances.\looseness=-1 \paragraph{Contrastive Learning and augmentations.} Contrastive representation learning~\cite{moco,simclr} is an effective method for learning transferable representations with self-supervised learning.
+The role of augmentations in contrastive learning has been extensively studied~\cite{simclr,tian2020makes,looc,reed2021selfaug,essl} with the objective of discovering useful augmentations to improve performance on downstream tasks.
+In contrast, our work takes a general approach of creating more robust classifiers by ensembling models of opposing equivariances. \citet{looc} designed a training objective that simultaneously computes a contrastive loss on a variety of projected representations, and each loss is associated with leaving out one augmentation from the complete set of augmentations.
+Our contribution is different from~\cite{looc}, because we use equivariance, instead of removing augmentations.
+In addition, rather than a joint or concatenated latent space that is specialized to the removed augmentation, we create independent latent spaces and use an ensembling approach to accumulate the predictions of each member.
+A growing field of contributions introduce equivariance to models via self-supervised learning~\cite{essl,equimod}.\looseness=-1 \paragraph{Equivariant neural networks.} Let $f$ be a continuous function (parameterized with an encoder network) and $\mathbf{x}$ be the input; equivariance to a group $G$ of transformations is mathematically defined as